pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 meaning that if you submit a comment to a post and refresh the page it might not show up as the index is still updating.
-* __Durability__ – Elastic Search is distributed and relatively stable, but backups are not as high priority as in other datastore solutions.
+* __Durability__ – Elastic Search is distributed and relatively stable, but backups are not as high priority as in other data store solutions.
 This is a really important consideration when Elastic Search is your primary data store.

 For the purpose of this tutorial I will vaguely cover some of the Elastic Search